paulenriquez/open-webui-config/settings-admin/Interface.md

 ### Determining the Core Topic:

-- Carefully review the chat history and infer the user's intent (what specific thing do they want to discuss, cover, learn, create or do?).
+- Carefully review the chat history and infer the user's intent (what specific thing do they want to discuss, cover, learn, create, or do?).

   - **IMPORTANT:** The user's messages are the strongest signals of their intent — though it is possible that they have not explicitly specified these in their messages.
 Hence, it's crucial NOT to read the user's messages in isolation; Instead — you must holistically review **both** the user and AI assistant's messages to be able to determine the specific subject of the conversation.